Filming live performances

 Producing live video recording events

-After checking out the venue I then organised a small camera team to ensure that I would have enough different camera angles to edit between shots in the final video.
-Drawing up a list of everything that was needed I then ordered a few extra items of camera and lighting support so that I could ensure everything was safely supported on the night (with safety wires to prevent anything falling onto the public).
-Producing an event where you are hiring additional crew also means you need to make sure you have suitable public liability insurance in place.
-The media team at AON Insurance were able to confirm that I had £2,000,000 cover for my crew and myself.
+After checking out the venue, I organised a small camera team to ensure I had enough different camera angles to edit between shots in the final video.
+Drawing up a list of needed items, I then ordered a few extra items of camera and lighting support.
+Everything was safely supported on the night (with safety wires to prevent anything from falling onto the public).

 Filming day